 What is the difference between Xofluza and Tamiflu?

-There are several differences between Xofluza (baloxavir marboxil) and Tamiflu (oseltamivir).
-Some of their main differences involve how they work, dosing, and cost.
+There are several differences between Xofluza (baloxavir marboxil) and Tamiflu (oseltamivir) including uses, dosing, how they work, and what they cost.

 Both of these drug are considered antivirals that work against the influenza virus, but they do this in different ways: